-January 27th marks the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.
-I offer this account of my trip to Auschwitz-Birkenau to help ensure that we never forget!
+January 27th is International Holocaust Remembrance Day.
+It marks the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.
+On the Hebrew calendar, the 27th of Nisan is Yom HaShoah (Holocaust Remembrance Day).
+It marks the beginning of the Warsaw Ghetto Uprising of 1943.
+On both days each year, I offer this account of my trip to Auschwitz-Birkenau to help ensure that we never forget!

 Walking along the railroad tracks up to the main building at Birkenau was chilling.
 I was about to enter the largest of the 40 Nazi extermination camps and sub-camps that made up the Auschwitz complex, and its reputation preceded it.